jashandeep-sohi/pyds/docs/userguide.rst

  <pds.Set object at 0x...>

-It behaves just like the built-in :obj:`set` object, supporting all the methods and operators it supports, except it can only contain :class:`Integer` and :class:`Symbol` objects::
+It behaves just like the built-in :obj:`set` object, supporting all the methods and operators it supports, except that it can only contain :class:`Integer` and :class:`Symbol` objects::

  >>> test_set.add(pds.Real(5.0))